M-o-a-T/moat-kv/docs/source/tutorial.rst

             _:
               '12.3'

-This is especially helpful if Joe is an MQTT gateway which only transmits (binary) strings.
+This is especially helpful if Joe is in fact an MQTT gateway which only receives and transmits (binary) strings.

 DistKV currently can't translate paths, or merge many values to one entry's attributes.